inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 Don't panic.
 Reed by a brief blackout, I got to my feet and went next door.
 -- Martin Amis, _Money_
 Exc day for drinking heavily.
-Ske e office water cooler.
+Ske e office water .
 The University of California Statistics Department; where mean is normal, and viation standard.
 Reality does not exist -- yet.